syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/list-box/EJ2_ASP.NETCORE/getting-started-core.md

 * [Getting Started with Syncfusion ASP.NET Core using Razor Pages](https://ej2.syncfusion.com/aspnetcore/documentation/getting-started/razor-pages/)
 * [Getting Started with Syncfusion ASP.NET Core MVC using Tag Helper](https://ej2.syncfusion.com/aspnetcore/documentation/getting-started/aspnet-core-mvc-taghelper)

-N> You can refer to our [ASP.NET Core Chips](https://www.syncfusion.com/aspnet-core-ui-controls/listbox) feature tour page for its groundbreaking feature representations.
-You can also explore our [ASP.NET Core Chips Example](https://ej2.syncfusion.com/aspnetcore/ListBox/DefaultFunctionalities#/material) that shows you how to render the Chips in ASP.NET Core.
+N> You can refer to our [ASP.NET Core Listbox](https://www.syncfusion.com/aspnet-core-ui-controls/listbox) feature tour page for its groundbreaking feature representations.
+You can also explore our [ASP.NET Core Listbox Example](https://ej2.syncfusion.com/aspnetcore/ListBox/DefaultFunctionalities#/material) that shows you how to render the Listbox in ASP.NET Core.